ROBOTIS-Will/emanual/docs/en/platform/turtlebot3/opencr_setup.md

 #### [(Recommended) Shell Script](#recommended-shell-script)

 This instruction was tested on `Ubuntu 16.04`, `Ubuntu Mate`, `Linux Mint` and `Raspbian`.
-You can use the following command after connecting OpenCR to remote PC (your desktop or laptop PC) or connect OpenCR to your TurtleBot PC (`Intel® Joule™`, `Raspberry Pi 3`) and execute the following command.
+You can use the following command after connecting OpenCR to remote PC (your desktop or laptop PC) or connect OpenCR to your TurtleBot PC (`Intel® Joule™`, `Raspberry Pi 3`, `Raspberry Pi 4`) and execute the following command.

 - TurtleBot3 Burger